-How can faculty cultivate and promote academic honesty and respond effectively to instances of dishonesty?
+How can faculty cultivate and promote academic honesty, especially in this remote teaching climate, and respond effectively to instances of dishonesty?

 The resources below are presented to you by Faculty Development in partnership with Zeina Otaky-Ramirez who serves as the Assistant Dean of Students & Director of Student Conduct and Ethical Development in Student Affairs.
 This is intended to be an evolving resource and we welcome your input if you have material that would be useful to contribute.